CYLALighthouse/PM-Toolkit/docs/sp.md

 	- Warm-up: You want to include a light warm-up for your session that will help ground them to the lesson.
 Most likely realting to the topic of your lesson.
 If you are doing a math lesson have them do a math warm-up.
 If you are doing an ELA lesson you should be doing a ELA warm-up.

+Step 7: Fill out the Gradual Release of Responsibility

+	- *I Do*: This is where you will be taking all of the responsibility and modeling how you would approach the lesson for the day.
+The student should be watching you as you complete the process.
+This is also the space where, if you have an Anchor chart, you will show them how to navigate the Anchor Chart.

+	- *We Do*: In this step both the student and you should spend the most time and practice together in solving the problems you have created for them. **Note** If you have any trick questions that you want to make your student aware of, this is where you should go over it.

+	- *You Do*: This is the portion where you will give all of the responsibility to your student.
+You want to make this 2-5 questions, to ensure that they understood the process of finding the answer.

+	- *Check for Understanding and Open Ended Questions* (CFUs/OEQs): Each of the above sections has another section to the right of it called CFUs and OEQs.
+You will want to write down questions that you want to ask your student(s).
+You want to make sure that they are open ended questions and they refer to check their understanding of each process.

 This is how you create a list:
 - Bullet